reown-com/appkit/.changeset/five-spoons-burn.md

 '@reown/appkit-wallet': patch
 ---

-Refactored token balance error message and made sure to only fetch ones if it fails
+Refactored token balance error message and made sure to only fetch ones if the token balance API fails